ghi-electronics/micropython-vsc-extension/README.md

 ## Requirements

-- A device running the [MicroPython firmware](https://www.ghielectronics.com) supported by GHI Electronics
+- A device running the MicroPython firmware — see [Supported hardware](#supported-hardware)
 - VS Code 1.85 or newer

 Windows, Linux and macOS are all supported, and everything needed ships inside the